ahawthorne/bungler/README.md

 * **Binstubs**.
 Generate binstubs for your project.
 Bungler assumes you're using the `bin` directory off the root of the project.
 Yes, I understand that it's configuarble via bundler.
 This is bungler, not bundler.
 Maybe one day...?
 * **Bash**.
 Because I don't use zsh, or emacs, or insert holy-war-enticing tech here.

-I have not tested this at all with OSX.
-So sorry, I don't have a Mac.

 Installation
 --------------